gauravdalvi2012/Learn-Japanese/README.md

-An app which provides Japanese translations and pronounciations of common words and phrases.
+An Android Application which provides Japanese translations and pronounciations of common words and phrases.